MicrosoftDocs/visualstudio-docs/docs/ide/how-to-add-or-remove-imported-namespaces-visual-basic.md

 ms.workload:
   - "multiple"
 ---
-# How to: Add or Remove Imported Namespaces (Visual Basic)
+# How to: Add or remove imported namespaces (Visual Basic)
 Importing a namespace allows you to use elements from that namespace in your code without fully qualifying the element.
 For example, if you want to access the `Create` method in the `System.Messaging.MessageQueue` class, you can import the `System.Messaging` namespace and just refer to the element you need in code as `MessageQueue.Create`.

  Imported namespaces are managed on the **References** page of the **Project Designer**.
-The imports you specify in this dialog box are passed directly to the compiler (`/imports`) and apply to all files in your project.
+The imports you specify in this dialog box are passed directly to the compiler (_/imports_) and apply to all files in your project.
 Use the `Imports` statement to use a namespace in a single source code file.

 ### To add an imported namespace